-Focusing all our attention to the humble mouse, this small footy soldier is the embodiment of productivity wars where the compact size pointer pushing instrument is in service to the mighty PC.
+Focusing all our attention to the humble mouse, this small footy soldier is the embodiment of productivity wars where the compact size computer accessory is in service to the mighty PC.

 Using this small yet effective technology, the mice have come a long way over the 40-plus years ever since they were being invented by the deep-rooted tinkerer Doug Engelbart and his colleague Bill English at the Stanford Research Institute.
 The invention of the Wheels and balls have led to laser and quick-to-respond optical sensors.
 Moreover, there are hand-twiddling designs which are blocky being almost replaced with ergonomic forms.